WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Weaknesses of SSI
 -----------------

--   Introducing the holder into an incumbent verifier-issuer relationship adds a barrier or friction point in adoption.
+-  A barrier or friction point in adoption is created by introducing the holder into an incumbent verifier-issuer relationship.

 -   Lack of upfront financing due to lack of platform leverage (chicken & egg problem)